tipi-build/hfc/.github/PULL_REQUEST_TEMPLATE/HFC-RELEASING.md

 ---
-name: [HFC] Release
+name: "[HFC] Release"
-about: Checklist to make a release
+about: "Checklist to make a release"
 title: "[HFC][RELEASE] v0.0."
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 # How to make a release ?